‘The Young And The Restless’ Spoilers Weekly Video Preview: Classic Theme Katherine The Great

 The video showed various clips of Katherine with people like Victor (Eric Braeden), Nikki (Melody Thomas Scott), and Jill (Jess Walton), who are still on the soap today.
-It wouldn’t be a week of her greatest hits without the infamous cake fight between enemies turned frenemies turned friends Kay and Jill.
-Katherine wondered if Jill wanted war, and Jill told the “old woman” to bring it on, and Kay smashed the wedding cake in Jill’s face, and Jill reciprocated, leading to an incredibly memorable scene.
+It wouldn’t be a week of her greatest hits without the infamous cake fight between enemies-turned-frenemies-turned-friends Kay and Jill.
+Katherine wondered if Jill wanted war, and Jill told the “old woman” to bring it on, leading Kay to smash the wedding cake in Jill’s face.
+Jill reciprocated, leading to an incredibly memorable scene.

 In another surprising moment in the clip, Nikki caught one of Katherine’s many wedding bouquets.
 The two shared a close friendship over the years, and Kay’s death in August 2013 caused Nikki to struggle.